-Breeding animals (all species) -----First Sat. in May Market Steer / Heifer ------ Monday after weigh in Market Lamb, Swine, Goat------First Sat. in May Horse, Dog, Cat -------May 1st OWNERSHIP PAPERS may include one of the following: (ONLY THE FOLLOWING ARE ACCEPTABLE)
+Breeding animals (all species) -----First Sat. in May Market Steer / Heifer ------ Monday after weigh in Market Lamb, Swine, Goat------First Sat. in May Horse, Dog, Cat -------May 1st a.
+A purchase sheet from a licensed and bonded calf sale.

+OWNERSHIP PAPERS may include one of the following: (ONLY THE FOLLOWING ARE ACCEPTABLE)